prikhi/sysadmintools/docs/source/vm_cluster/maintenance.rst

 When a storage drive fails, you will need to shutdown the node, swap the drive out, & initialize the new JBOD drive:

+* SSH into a controller node and run ``ceph osd set noout`` to prevent rebalancing when you take the storage node offline.
 * Run ``sudo poweroff`` on the storage node to shut it off.
 * Swap out the HDD with a replacement drive.
 We use 3TB SAS drives.
 * Power the node back on.